 Pathophysiology of Blood Circulation

-Arteriosclerosis is the narrowing of blood vessels due to accumulation of plaques and other depositions.
-Risk factors for this disease are old age, male gender, but also inactivity, smoking, obesity, high cholesterol, and high blood pressure.
+Arteriosclerosis is the narrowing of blood vessels due to the accumulation of plaques and other depositions.
+Risk factors for this disease are old age and male gender as well as inactivity, smoking, obesity, high cholesterol, and high blood pressure.
 In its initial stages, arteriosclerosis does not show any symptoms, but it can lead to other diseases like myocardial infarction or stroke, the destruction of myocardial or brain tissue due to impairment of blood circulation.
-Treatment consists of a change in nutrition, more activity, coagulation inhibitors, surgical vessel widening, or bypasses.
+Treatment may include changes in diet, increased physical activity, coagulation inhibitors, surgical vessel widening, or bypasses.

 Varicosities/ Varicose Veins

 Thrombosis is a blood clot in a vessel.
-The clot flows with the blood circulation and can obstruct a vessel, causing insufficient blood supply to the tissue fed by that vessel.
+The clot flows with the blood circulation and can obstruct a vessel, causing the insufficient blood supply to the tissue fed by that vessel.
 One distinguishes between venous and arterial thrombosis.
-Causes of thrombosis include damages to the endothelium, bed rest, disorders in hematopoiesis, and changes of hemostatic factors.
+Causes of thrombosis include damage to the endothelium, bed rest, disorders in hematopoiesis, and changes in hemostatic factors.

-A blood clot can form in a vessel and occlude it or detach and migrate (in which case it is called embolus), and then obstruct a distal vessel.
-Venous thrombosis more frequently results in lung embolism, while arterial thrombosis normally leads to heart or brain infarction.
-In order to prevent thrombosis, coagulation inhibitors are prescribed and immobile patients have to wear compression stockings .
+A blood clot can form in a vessel and occlude it, or detach and migrate (in which case it is called an embolus), and then obstruct a distal vessel.
+Venous thrombosis more frequently results in a lung embolism, while arterial thrombosis normally leads to heart or brain infarction.
+In order to prevent thrombosis, coagulation inhibitors are prescribed and immobile patients have to wear compression stockings.

-Shock symptoms include a drop in blood pressure, cold sweat, pale skin, and sensation of thirst, mental confusion.
+Shock symptoms include a drop in blood pressure, cold sweat, pale skin, a sensation of thirst, and mental confusion.
 The shock has to be treated immediately and appropriately.
-A dose of fresh plasma or iso-osmolar infusions are treatment options for hypovolemic shock.
-Also, bleeding must be stopped.
+A dose of fresh plasma or iso-osmolar infusions is treatment options for hypovolemic shock.
+Also, the bleeding must be stopped.
 Cardiogenic shock is counteracted by elevation of the torso.
-Additionally, the performance of the heart should be increased with medications and, if the left heart is failing and water accumulates in the lungs making breathing difficult artificial respiration should be initiated.
+Additionally, the performance of the heart should be increased with medications.
+If the left heart is failing and water accumulates in the lungs, making breathing difficult, artificial respiration should be initiated.
 Furthermore, the exact cause for shock should be diagnosed and treated as rapidly as possible.

 Nearly 70% of patients with septic shock die.
-Transfusion of blood products and artificial respiration are supposed to keep the cardiovascular parameters in the physiological range.
+Transfusion of blood products and artificial respiration are used to keep the cardiovascular parameters in the normal physiological range.
 Histamine antagonists, adrenaline, and prednisolone are used in the treatment of anaphylactic shock.